dani3lr0se/ScriptFu/python/README.md

 Example: `./port-scanner.py`

+Created with HackerSploit tutorial.
+Port scanner using socket library and prompts for input.
+Run and follow the prompts.

+***

+### port-scanner1000.py

+Example: `./port-scanner1000.py`

+Port scanner using socket library, and scans first 1000 ports.
+Output also returns in color.
+Run and follow the prompts.

+***

+### scapy-scanner.py

+Example: `./scapy-scanner.py`

-Created with Cristi Vlad tutorial.
+PCreated with Cristi Vlad tutorial.
 Port scanner built with the Scapy library.
 Run and follow the prompts.